-- The National Family Caregivers Association hosts an online forum where you can connect with other caregivers if you feel depressed, want to share a piece of advice, or feel isolated and want to talk with others who might be experiencing the same thing.
+- The Caregiver Action Network hosts an online forum where you can connect with other caregivers.
+This is a good resource if you want to share a piece of advice or feel isolated or depressed and want to talk with others who might be experiencing the same thing.

 - The Family Caregiver Alliance provides state-by-state resources for caregivers, including respite providers.

-Some of the physical and emotional problems associated with MS are quite difficult for caretakers to resolve.
-The MS Society addresses them in its literature.
-Informative materials and additional services are provided to caregivers by several other organizations as well:
+Some of the physical and emotional problems associated with MS are difficult for caretakers to resolve.
+To help, informative materials and services are also available to caregivers through these organizations.

-Bladder care.
-One of the most exasperating physical symptoms of MS, loss of control over bladder function is called neurogenic bladder, a condition caused when the nerves and muscles of the urinary system don’t work together properly.
-The bladder may become underactive or overactive, resulting in leaking, discomfort or difficulty initiating urination.
+Loss of control over bladder function is called neurogenic bladder.
+This condition can occur when the nerves and muscles of the urinary system don’t work together properly.
+The bladder may become underactive or overactive.
+Leaking, discomfort, or difficulty starting the urine stream can occur.

-The National Association for Continence suggests beginning with unintrusive remedies such as medications, absorbent products and catheters.
+The National Association for Continence suggests beginning with remedies such as medications, absorbent products, and bladder training.
 If the problem continues, more invasive options are available.
-They may include the insertion of a suprapubic catheter, which involves inserting a tube into the bladder through the abdomen.
+They may include the insertion of a suprapubic catheter.
+This is a tube inserted into the bladder through the abdomen.
 It is a surgical procedure that allows urine to empty directly from the bladder into an external collection bag.

-Mobility issues.
 The National Council for Independent Living is a national network for people with disabilities.
-They offer technical advice, advocacy and training to help people with disabilities stay in their own homes.
-They also can advise caregivers on funding for lift systems and other equipment that might not be paid for by health insurance.
-The MS Society suggests that, for expensive items, caregivers also consult veterans’ organizations, fraternal groups and faith-based organizations to see if they offer assistance.
+They offer technical advice, advocacy, and training to help these people stay in their own homes.
+They can also advise caregivers on funding for lift systems and other equipment that health insurance might not cover.
+As a caregiver, you can also consult veterans’ organizations, fraternal groups, and faith-based organizations about help with paying for expensive items.